 There are three stages associated with this condition:

 Stage One: Freezing

 This painful and inflammatory stage is the beginning of frozen shoulder symptoms and can last anywhere between four to nine months.
 It is characterized by painful shoulder motion and developing limitation in movement.

 Also known as the adhesive stage, this phase typically lasts between four and nine months as well, and is best characterized by the slow resolution of pain, but with persistent joint stiffness.
 It is during this stage that patients may develop neck and upper back soreness after favoring the frozen shoulder for so long.

 This recovery phase is best characterized by the gradual return of shoulder motion and normal shoulder function.
 This stage can last anywhere between five and 12 months.

 Once frozen shoulder has been successfully diagnosed, it is typically treated with anti-inflammatory injections administered by clinical orthopedic specialists and partnered with a supervised physical therapy program.
 Frozen shoulder is a condition where good physical therapy can make a tremendous difference in recovery.
 I always tell my patients facing this condition to plan on making their physical therapist their new best friend for the best results and quickest recovery.

 That being said, given the length of the stages associated with frozen shoulder, treatment of the condition can be a long process, requiring vigilance of both the patient and the doctor.

-It is imperative that patients and their doctors refrain from any manipulation or surgical intervention during the first, inflammatory stage of frozen shoulder as it always results in worsening inflammation, prolonged pain and ultimately a worse prognosis.
+It is imperative that patients and their doctors refrain from any manipulation or surgical intervention during the first two phases of the disorder.
+Aggressive manipulation or surgical intervention can lead to worsening inflammation and increased symptoms if done during these initial stages, leading to prolonged pain and a less-than-desired outcome.

-For the news media: To talk with Dr. Cutuk for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.
+For the news media: To talk with Dr. Arora for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.